mothur/mothur.github.io/_wiki/cluster.fit.md

 or

 The reflist parameter can be used to provide a list file for the references.
-This can be helpful if you want to use existing OTUs from an earlier run of mothur.
+This can be helpful if you want to use existing OTUs from an earlier run of mothur's OptiClust algorithm.

      mothur > merge.files(input=reference.fasta-query.fasta, output=combined.fasta)
      mothur > merge.count(count=reference.count_table-query.count_table, output=combined.count_table)